tue-ropod/ed_sensor_integration/README.md

   * _correctTrans_: Idem, but for translation based on corners.
 Does not work robustly!
   * _min_gap_size_for_split_: When points have been associated and there are at least "min_gap_size_for_split"-pixels for which there is a reading which is significantly larger, the segment is splitted in 2 segments.
   * _dist_for_object_split_: When points have been associated and there are at least dist_for_object_split-pixels[m] for which there is a reading which is significantly larger, the segment is splitted in 2 segments.

+**Visualization**:
+In order to visualize relevant data, you can listen to the following topics:
+  * _ed/gui/measuredObjects_: Position and dimensions of a single scan
+  * _ed/associatedPoints_: Sensor readings which are associated to an object

+  If the ed-gui-server is added as well, see https://github.com/tue-robotics/ed_tutorials:
+   * _/ed/gui/objectMarkers_: model of the entities
+   * _/ed/gui/entities_: visualisation of ED including the entity-IDs.